ThePlexus/ntopng-docker/README.md

 ## What about softflowd on my router?

 There are loads of NetFlow exporters out there in the commercial market.
+You would just configure yours to send Netflow v9 template and flows to the IP of your docker host, using UDP on port 2055.
+Pretty much anything that exports v9 NetFlows should work fine (pfSense, softflowd etc)

+#### OpenWRT router Example
-But for OpenWRT (and many others) you want to install [softflowd](https://github.com/irino/softflowd).
+You want to install [softflowd](https://github.com/irino/softflowd).
 You can do that in Luci (OpenWRT web), or do it in SSH.
-As there is not a Luci web interface to softflowd, you may as well SSH into your router as you need to do that to configure softflowd anyway.
+As there is not a Luci web interface to softflowd, you may as well SSH into your router to isntall it, as you need to do that to configure softflowd anyway.

 ```
 ssh root@your.router.ip